 The act outlines that all workplace parties have a responsibility for promoting health and safety in the workplace and a role to play to help the workplace be in compliance with the statutory requirements set out under the act.

 The act also created mechanism to deal with workplace hazards and how the law is to be enforced if compliance wasn’t voluntarily achieved in the workplace.

-Just as in the Canadian Labour Code, the act sets out refusal to work if the worker feels he or she is not safe.
+Just as in the Canadian Labour Code, the act sets out a worker`s right to refuse to work if the worker feels he or she is not safe.

 The province has also created a strategy to help enforce health at safety at work through their Safe at Work Ontario program.
 The program includes, among other things, conducting proactive safety blitzes and initiatives.
 In other words, the ministry ensures that employers are complying with the OHSA, as well as the Employment Standards Act during these inspections.